lucoand/chirpy/README.md

 Chirpy supports a variety of http endpoints.
 By default, the port is set to `:8080`.
 This can be changed by altering the `port` variable in `main.go`

+Most of the endpoints will require JSON data in the http request.

 #### /app/

 Fileserver endpoint.
 Shows a simple Welcome page in the browser (index.html).
 Currently this serves the entire root directory of the project, which is probably not a good idea.
 This does, however, give access to the assets directory as well, so you can serve files from there.
 I may change the directory this serves in the future so data is safer.